 Purchasing personnel hired by a state agency or transferred to a purchasing position within a state agency, which are authorized to make competitive purchases up to $25,000 and are not CTP or CTPM certified, are recommended to complete the Purchasing 101 training within the first six months of employment.
-New hires holding a national purchasing certification are exempt from this requirement.

 Visit website for SAO classifications as a reference to help identify individuals who should receive SPD's purchaser training.
 Use “Procurement” in the "Filter Descriptions" box then click the "Filter" button.